Treatment of HIV with efavirenz may have side effects

-After the free arms of efavirenz were discontinued in two trials, The total number of completed attempts or suicides reached 27 between efavirenz receptors and seven among those previously in the arms without efavirenz, for a risk ratio of 2,60.
+After the free arms of efavirenz were discontinued in two trials, the total number of attempted or completed suicides reached 27 between efavirenz receptors and seven among those previously in the arms without efavirenz, for a risk ratio of 2,60.

 Factors significantly associated with suicidal thoughts in a multivariate analysis included efavirenz, younger age (HR 2,80 for age <30) and history of injecting drug use (HR 2,18).
 But the major risk factor was a previous psychiatric diagnosis or use of psychiatric medications, with a risk rate of 3,90 - a nearly four-fold increased risk.

 The researchers concluded that initial treatment with a regimen containing efavirenz was associated with a two-fold increase in suicide risk and a 2,5 risk greater than attempted or completed suicide.

 "Suicidability (...) was unusual, but reported in each study and subgroup evaluated," they added.

 They also noted that death by suicide, injury, or unknown causes - which are sometimes combined when reporting suicide study results, and recommended that "Careful attention should be paid to the cause of death in all clinical trials, always remembering that during these trials it was noted that HIV treatment with efavirenz may have side effects such as depression and ucide".